EmasXP/gaslawork/README.md

 I'm now going to explain how the routing internals work.
 You do not _need_ to know this, but I find it comforting knowing the internals of the framework I'm using, and maybe you do too:

-- Gaslawork internally calls the `findRoute()` of the routing object.
-This object is the built-in `Routes` in this example, but you are free to use whatever you want.
+- Gaslawork internally calls the `findRoute()` of the routing (`Routes`) object.
 - `Routes` iterates through all the routes added and calls `checkRoute()` on them.
-We have added the built-in `Route` in this example, but you are free to use whatever you want.
+We have added the built-in `Route` in this example, but you are free to write your own route classes.
+I'll describe how to do that in a later section.
 - `Routes` returns the route object back to Gaslawork when route's `checkRoute()` returns `true`
-- `getTarget()` of the route is called by Gaslawork, and the route returns a `RouteTarget` object.
-- The path to the controller (and in this case also the action) is fetched from the `RouteTarget` object.
+- The path to the controller (and in this case also the action) is fetched by calling `getController()` and `getAction()` of the route object.
 - Gaslawork imports the controller and calls the action.

 ### Parameters (and special parameters)